top of page

 But there is also another Boccaccio: the expert in the spoken word and of fast, vivid, tense narrative, free from the proliferation of ornaments.
 These two aspects of the Decameron made it the source of Italian literary prose for centuries to come.
 Due to its style, it is the most perfect example of classical Italian prose.
 His influence on Renaissance literature throughout Europe was enormous.

-Relevant Decameron Reviews
+Relevant Decameron reviews

 The influential 19th-century critic Francesco De Sanctis considered the Decameron to be a “Human Comedy” in succession to Dante's Divine Comedy and classified Boccaccio as the pioneer of a new moral order supplanting that of the European Middle Ages.
 However, this view is no longer tenable since the Middle Ages can no longer be presented as having been mystical or concerned with God and heavenly salvation in contrast to a Renaissance concerned only with the human.